Optimize React Native Apps' Battery Drain With Mobile-Dedicated Libraries

 In other blog posts based on The Ultimate Guide to React Native Optimization, we touch on the following topics related to improving performance through understanding the React Native implementation details:

 - Picking the right external libraries for your app

 - Improving React Native performance with high-order components

 Be sure to check them out.
 Now, let’s dive into the best practices for choosing the libraries dedicated to mobile.

 Why web libraries do your mobile app no good

 While React Native provides web-like functionality for compatibility with the web, it is important to understand that it is not the same environment.
 It has its own set of best practices, quick wins, and constraints.

-In other words - how do you optimize the battery consumption both in the foreground and background can make all the difference.
+In other words, how you optimize the battery consumption both in the foreground and background can make all the difference.

 If the library depends heavily on networking, such as real-time messaging or offers an ability to render advanced graphics (3D structures, diagrams), it is very likely that you’re better going with the dedicated mobile library.

-The reason is simple - these libraries were developed within the web environment in the first place, assuming capabilities and constraints of the browser.
+Mobile libraries were developed within the web environment in the first place, assuming the capabilities and constraints of the browser.
 It is very likely that the result of using a web version of a popular SDK will result in extraneous CPU and memory consumption.